 development which leads to the making of an Air Quality Management Area.
 COM21 (Light Pollution) The policy The NPPG states that light is considered to be beneficial but not always Planning permission will not consistent with necessary.
 It can be a source of be granted for external the aims of the annoyance to people, harmful to lighting for any development NPPF. wildlife, undermine enjoyment of if any of the following the countryside or detract from apply: enjoyment of the night sky. a. its use would cause unacceptable visual intrusion; The NPPG suggests that local b. its use would cause an planning authorities and applicants unacceptable disturbance to should think about: the surrounding area or to the local wildlife: where the light shines; c. its use would cause a when the light shines: danger to highway or how much light shines; and pedestrian safety. possible ecological impact.
 Where permission is granted, lighting schemes will be required to minimise pollution from glare and light spillage.
-This will be achieved through the use of good design, screening and deflection measures, and intensity and the nature. hours of operation of the lighting will be carefully controlled.
-Policy COM22 (Noise The NPPF states, at paragraph The policy is considered to be Pollution) 170 that: consistent with Planning permission will not Planning policies and decisions the aims of the be granted for noise sensitive should contribute to and enhance NPPF. the natural and local environment developments such as hospitals, schools and housing unless one of the preventing new and existing development from contributing to. following conditions is met: i. the development is located being put at unacceptable risk away from existing sources from, or being adversely affected by, unacceptable levels of soil, air, of noise; or ii. mitigation measures are water or noise pollution or land proposed which will instability. adequately mitigate the adverse effects of noise at all They should also mitigate and times and in all reduce to a minimum potential circumstances. adverse impacts resulting from
+This will be achieved through the use of good design, screening and deflection measures, and the nature. intensity and hours of operation of the will be lighting carefully controlled.
+Policy COM22 (Noise The NPPF states, at paragraph The policy is Pollution) 170 that: considered to be consistent with Planning permission will not Planning policies and decisions the aims of the be granted for noise sensitive should contribute to and enhance NPPF. developments such as the natural and local environment hospitals, schools and housing unless one of the preventing new and existing following conditions is met: development from contributing to, i. the development is located being put at unacceptable risk away from existing sources from, or being adversely affected of noise; or by, unacceptable levels of soil, air, ii. mitigation measures are water or noise pollution or land proposed which will instability. adequately mitigate the adverse effects of noise at all They should also mitigate and times and in all reduce to a minimum potential adverse impacts resulting from circumstances.